-Extensive Permian technical database and expertise
+Our extensive Permian technical database and Earth Model

-We have made a substantial upfront investment to understand the geology, geophysics and reservoir parameters of the rock formations and production characteristics that define our drilling and development program.
-We have utilized this information in the creation of the Earth Model, which we believe will assist us in optimizing our well results.
+• We have made a substantial upfront investment to understand the geology, geophysics and reservoir parameters of the rock formations and production characteristics that define our drilling and development program.
+We have utilized and will continue to utilize this information in the ongoing refinement of the Earth Model, which has assisted us in optimizing our well results and is expected to provide corresponding additional future benefits.